The Man Who Laughs (1928 film): Music and sound

-The Man Who Laughs was originally released as a silent film with dialogue rendered through intertitles, and projected with musical accompaniment which would vary by venue.
+Like many other films from late 1927 and early 1928, The Man Who Laughs was given a first run at a limited amount of theatres as a silent film.
 The phenomenal success of 1927's The Jazz Singer, the first commercially successful sound film, heralded the demise of the silent era.
 By May the next year, virtually every Hollywood studio was licensed by Western Electric's newly created marketing subsidiary, Electrical Research Products, Incorporated, to use Western Electric equipment with the Movietone sound-on-film recording system.
 Technologically superior to the Vitaphone sound-on-disc system used by The Jazz Singer, Movietone enabled image and sound to be recorded simultaneously in the same (photographic) medium, ensuring their precise and automatic synchronization.

-Universal used Movietone to provide The Man Who Laughs a monophonic score with occasional synchronized sounds including bells, knocks, and trumpets.
-The score was built around the song "When Love Comes Stealing," an instrumental piece composed by Ernö Rapée, with lyrics added by Walter Hirsch and Lew Pollack.
-Recorded by James Melton and Herman D. Kenin's orchestra, "When Love Comes Stealing" failed to achieve nationwide success.